data-miner00/notes/content/articles/general/host-minecraft-server-locally.md

 PAUSE
 ```

-The command expose the port `25565` which is the local Minecraft server run on with the designated region for routing.choose one that is closest to your geographical location.
+The command expose the port `25565` which is the local Minecraft server run on with the designated region for routing.
+Choose one that is closest to your geographical location.
 Here is the list of [available regions](https://ngrok.com/docs/ngrok-agent/config#region) for reference.

 Save the changes and exit the file.
 Execute it by double click on and it should now expose your local Minecraft server to the public.
 The output below shows the ngrok is up and running.